JessCodes/gluten-free-for-me/README.md

-Gluten Free For Me: A Recipe Finder
+Gluten Free For Me: A Recipe Finder (A Sinatra Web App)